5 Common Home Security Mistakes to Avoid

 Beyond avoiding these mistakes, consider these proactive steps:

-• Create a lived-in appearance when away: Use smart plugs to turn lights and televisions on and off at different times.
+- Create a lived-in appearance when away: Research from the Center for Problem-Oriented Policing shows burglars are less likely to target homes that appear occupied.
+Use smart plugs to turn lights and televisions on and off at different times.

-• Get a security assessment: Professional security companies can identify vulnerabilities specific to your home.
+- Get a security assessment: Our team at Response Electronics can identify vulnerabilities specific to your home.

 Remember that effective home security isn’t about making your house impenetrable—it’s about making your home a less attractive target than others in your neighborhood.
 By avoiding these common mistakes, you can significantly reduce your risk of becoming a victim.